-Title III of the Energy Policy and Conservation Act, as amended1 (42 U.S.C.
+Title III of the Energy Policy and Conservation Act, as amended (42 U.S.C.
 6291 et seq.; hereinafter "EPCA") sets forth various provisions designed to improve energy efficiency.
 Part A of title III of EPCA (42 U.S.C.
-6291-6309) establishes the "Energy consumer products and certain commercial products (hereinafter referred to as "covered products").2 These covered products include residential water heaters, which are the subject of this notice.
-(42 U.S.C.
-6292(a)(4))
+6291-6309) establishes the "Energy Conservation Program for Consumer Products Other Than Automobiles," which covers consumer products and certain commercial products (hereinafter referred to as "covered")